The Symphony Sessions (Red Rider album)

 The Symphony Sessions was a live album released in December 1989 by Tom Cochrane & Red Rider.
 It was the band's seventh and final album.

 The album was recorded with the Edmonton Symphony Orchestra at the Northern Alberta Jubilee Auditorium in Edmonton, Alberta.
-The concert featured a 56-piece orchestra, including six players who had performed with Procol Harum at that band's legendary 1971 performance with the Edmonton Symphony Orchestra.
+The concert featured a 56-piece orchestra, including six players who had performed with Procol Harum at that band's 1971 performance with the Edmonton Symphony Orchestra.

 Following this album, Tom Cochrane pursued a solo career, releasing Mad Mad World in 1991.

 Background and writing

 The album was recorded by Biff Dawes and the Westwood One mobile unit over two days and featured on one of the "Westwood One live" concert series shows.
 Two tracks recorded during these sessions were featured on the Westwood One concert but did not make the final album cut: "Ocean Blues (Emotion Blue)" and "The Untouchable One".
 Both songs are from the 1986 self-titled Tom Cochrane & Red Rider album.